vdinolov/NYDOE/README.md

 ## About the Data
 Two datasets were pulled by PASSNYC from the New York Department of Education (NYDOE).
 The first is a database of thousands of schools across New York City and the second is SHSAT registration and testers.

+## End Product
+An infographic was designed using Adobe Illustrator with visualizations created in R Studio.